Harshpparmar/PartFinder/versions/v3/readme.md

-# this is with some changes
+# with some changes for landing page :
 - 1st
 https://play.tailwindcss.com/dv5bTBvvHG